openharmony/commonlibrary_memory_utils/README.md

 ### libpurgeable system library (planning)<a name="section_libpurgeable"></a>

 It provides management interfaces for discardable-type memory.
-It is mainly used by graphics and image codec libraries.

 ### libspeculative system library (planning)<a name="section_libspeculative"></a>